stacked electronic - ce marking requirements for electronic equipment

 CE marking - what is the CE marking

 Enforcement bodies continuously monitor conformity with EU Directives and CE marking legislation to ensure that products are safe for consumers to use.
 If your product is found to be non-compliant, you may be given the chance to rectify the situation.
 However, if you fail to comply the product will need to be taken off the market and you may be liable for a fine or imprisonment.
-This obviously has the potential for huge costs and repercussions for your business.
+Authorities may also ban keeping products in stock until all issues are rectified.
+This has the potential for huge costs and repercussions for your business.

-QIMA's team of product compliance experts can review your documentation and CE mark application, as well as carry out any necessary lab testing such as chemical testing, mechanical testing and electrical testing for your electronic products to ensure compliance with the EU Directives and meet CE mark requirements.
+QIMA's team of product compliance experts can review your documentation and CE mark application, including a document check of the mandatory technical documentation and a layout check to ensure all artwork for your rating label, user manual, and packaging meet EU standards and requirements.
+We also carry out any necessary lab testing such as chemical testing, mechanical testing and electrical testing for your electronic products to ensure compliance with the EU Directives and meet CE mark requirements.
 We can also provide on-site inspections to maintain product quality long-term, and audits to verify the standards of your suppliers.
 Contact us to learn more.

 For more information on the CE mark, download our Quick Guide “CE Compliance for Products Sold in EU Countries” here!